Great Rivers of Europe Cruise

 The bus next took us to an apartment complex design by Austrian artist Hunderwasser.
 To me this was just a tourist rap place as I am ignorant of this artists works and noticed more the many shops hawking postcards, t-shirts, and fast food to the bus loads of tourists that rotate thru this small area.

 Our last stop was the huge Ferris wheel that is visible from many areas of Wien.
 It is one of 3 or 4 that were built near the turn of the century, and perhaps the most famous in the States was the Ferris wheel in Chicago for the Worlds Fair.
 I am not sure if any of the other huge wheels are still operating.
-Each carriage on the wheel holds up to 15 passengers and it
+Each carriage on the wheel holds up to 15 passengers and ittakes about 15 minutes for the wheel to complete a cycle.
+There is a special carriage with tables and chairs that can be rented for special occasions.
+It also has curtains on the windows, which seems strange for a ride where the view is the real thrill, but perhaps you cam imaging other 'thrills' that might occur behind closed curtains.

 We returned to our hotel room a little after noon and dropped off our umbrellas and rain gear before heading out again.
 We took the U1 U-Bahn south and changed at Karlsplatz to the U4 heading west to the Hietzing stop to visit Schonbrunn palace and gardens.
 There are two U-Bahn stops near Schonbrunn, but the second stop leads directly to the gardens which makes for a much more pleasant approach to the palace than wadding thru the hordes approaching from the main entrance, We took the short 22 room self guided tour, which for me was adequate.
 This palace reminded me a lot of the Schloss Charlottenburg, in Berlin, although the palace and grounds in Schonbrunn are much larger than in Berlin.